inventhouse/tutorials/PySG-Xonsh-101/README.md

 - With ways to work with both and move data between the two
 - Plus loads of modern terminal bells & whistles, customizability, etc.

-### What's it like?
-- Mostly "just works" - type shell commands and pipelines or python at any prompt anytime
-- Best of both worlds: great shell features, and _WAY_ better than the standard python interpreter
-- Configuration takes some learning and experimentation
-- Interaction between shell and python _definitely_ takes some learning and experimentation, just starting to get my "sea-legs"
-- Barely scratched the surface, ask me again in a year

 ### Brief tour
 - Per-line "duck typing" - if it parses like Python... (otherwise treat it as shell)
 - Various extra syntax to force or mix modes: